Kelly James Clark

+Kelly James Clark (born 3 March 1956) is an American philosopher whose work focuses on the philosophy of religion, science and religion, ethics, and the cognitive science of religion.
+Clark is the author, co-author, and editor of more than thirty books, including Return to Reason, Religion and the Sciences of Origins, Abraham's Children: Liberty and Tolerance in an Age of Religious Conflict, God and the Brain, and Raging Fire of Love: what I've learned from Jesus, the Jews, and the Prophet.

+Since 2010, Clark has been active in academic interfaith projects involving Muslim, Christian and Jewish scholars, including Templeton-funded initiatives on religious liberty and tolerance and on Abrahamic perspectives on science and religion.

 Biography

-Clark received his PhD from the University of Notre Dame, where his dissertation advisor was Alvin Plantinga.
+Clark received a B.A. in philosophy and religious studies from Michigan State University in 1978 and an M.A. in humanities from Western Kentucky University in 1980.
+He then obtained an M.A. in the history and philosophy of science in 1982 and his Ph.D. in philosophy from the University of Notre Dame under Alvin Plantinga.

 He has held professorships at Calvin College, Oxford University, University of St. Andrews, Notre Dame & Gordon College.
 He also served as Executive Director for the Society of Christian Philosophers from 1994 to 2009.

-Clark's books include God and the Brain, Strangers, Neighbors, Friends, Religion and the Sciences of Origins, Abraham’s Children, Return to Reason, The Story of Ethics, When Faith Is Not Enough, and 101 Key Philosophical Terms of Their Importance for Theology, many of which have been translated into multiple languages.
-In 1995, his book Philosophers Who Believe was named one of Christianity Today’s Books of the Year.
+Clark's books include God and the Brain, Strangers, Neighbors, Friends, Religion and the Sciences of Origins, Abraham's Children, Return to Reason, The Story of Ethics, When Faith Is Not Enough, and 101 Key Philosophical Terms of Their Importance for Theology, many of which have been translated into multiple languages.
+In 1995, his book Philosophers Who Believe was named one of Christianity Today's Books of the Year.
 That book detailed the spiritual and intellectual autobiographies of philosophers such as Alvin Plantinga, Nicholas Wolterstorff, Basil Mitchell, Mortimer Adler, Richard Swinburne, Frederick Suppe, Linda Zagzebski, and Nicholas Rescher.

+Academic career

+In 1989, he joined the Philosophy Department at Calvin College (now Calvin University) in Grand Rapids, Michigan, where he was Professor of Philosophy until 2012.
+From 2012, he was a Senior Research Fellow in Grand Valley State University's Kaufman Interfaith Institute, working on interfaith and science-and-religion projects.
+In 2020, he was appointed Distinguished Professor of Philosophy at Ibn Haldun University in Istanbul, Turkey.